 Some examples of bad acts by an insurance company include:

 - Failing to pay valid claims

 - Failure to properly investigate or value a claim

 HOW DO I KNOW IF I HAVE A BAD FAITH CLAIM?

 Bad faith is defined in part by court decisions and is ever-changing.
 Not every insurance company denial gives rise to a claim for bad faith.
 The first step to finding out if you have a claim is to consult with an experienced bad faith insurance attorney.

 WHY CHOOSE THE LAW OFFICE OF CHRIS BODE, P.L.C.

 Attorney H. Christian (Chris) Bode has extensive experience with insurance issues, including bad faith cases.
 For many years Chris worked for insurance companies defending claims against them.
 Now, he works for people who are not being treated fairly by insurance companies and uses what he learned as a defense attorney to his clients’ advantage.

-If you or someone you know has been denied a legitimate insurance claim, call or contact Chris Bode at Bode & Collins, P.L.C. today.
+If you or someone you know has been denied a legitimate insurance claim, call or contact Chris Bode at The Law Office of Chris Bode, P.L.C. today.
 He is ready to help.

-At Bode & Collins, P.L.C., initial consultations are free.
+At The Law Office of Chris Bode, P.L.C., initial consultations are free.
 If we take your case we will front all costs and work on a contingency fee, meaning that you won’t owe any attorneys fees unless there is a settlement or verdict in your favor.